-Bill Jackson is managing partner of the firm’s Houston and Austin offices and co-chair of the Environmental Law practice.
+Bill Jackson is managing partner of the firm’s Houston office and co-chair of the Environmental Law practice.
 Bill has one of the most sophisticated and successful environmental and natural resource damages litigation practices in the country.
 For more than two decades, Bill has represented states, port authorities, railroads and energy-sector clients in noteworthy contamination cases that are often valued into the hundreds of millions (and even billions) of dollars at stake.
 Bill is known and valued as a fierce advocate for his clients and for achieving remarkable results in complex litigation that can involve literally hundreds of parties.
 His ability to navigate beyond obstacles that seem insurmountable is the reason his client’s turn to him again and again.

 Notably, Bill was lead counsel for the state of New Jersey in the Passaic River litigation, recovering over $355 million in damages (including $67.5 million in restoration projects) and up to $400 million more in remediation costs, which is the largest settlement of its kind in the state’s history.
 Bill also represented the state of Louisiana and the Louisiana Oil Spill Coordinator’s Office in the BP/Deepwater Horizon Oil Spill, including leading Jindal Administration efforts to identify and quantify billions of dollars in economic and natural resource damages to the state of Louisiana, all of which were ultimately recovered as part of a $20 billion global settlement, the largest environmental and natural resource damages recovery in history.